Where HIPAA Stops, CCPA BeginsMay 21, 2019

 5 – It is PHI that is used for research purposes in accordance with HIPAA

 Even the use or disclosure of PHI for research purposes must meet the more stringent research standards of CCPA.
 CCPA defines “research” as, in part: “scientific, systematic study and observation, including basic research and or applied research that is in the public interest and that adheres to all other applicable ethics and privacy laws….
 Research with personal information that may have been collected from a consumer in the course of the consumer’s interactions with a business’s service or device for other purposes” must meet specific additional safeguards.
-By way of example, the research must be “[c]ompatible with the business purpose for which the information was collected”, the data must be subsequently “pseudonymized and deidentified,” or “deidentified in the aggregate” (terms more stringently defined under CCPA than HIPAA), and the data may “[n]ot be used for any commercial purposes.”
+By way of example, the research must be “[c]ompatible with the business purpose for which the information was collected," the data must be subsequently “pseudonymized and deidentified,” or “deidentified in the aggregate” (terms more stringently defined under CCPA than HIPAA), and the data may “[n]ot be used for any commercial purposes.”
+CCPA exempts information collected as part of a clinical trial subject to the Common Rule, clinical practice guidelines issued by the International Council for Harmonisation, or pursuant to human subject protection requirements of the FDA, but not all data used in research meets these standards.

 In short, if you are a covered entity or business associate under HIPAA and have been resting on the laurels of the “CCPA HIPAA Carve out” – think again.
 Some of the information you handle (including even information derived from PHI and de-identified PHI) may actually be personal information under CCPA and subject to all of CCPA’s additional obligations.